VincentYuuu/VincentYuuu/README.md

 - 👋 Hi, I’m Vincent
-- 👀 I’m newbie to Rails, and working on it
+- 👀 I’m newbie to Rails, still working on it

 <!---